 On June 14 2019 (Halle Zoo nominated 14 June as Paula’s official birthday), she celebrated her big 5-0.
 In human years, that's the equivalent of around 90 years of age! 😱

-Check out what Paula gets up to everyday at Halle Zoo 👇👇
+Check out Paula at Halle Zoo 👇👇

 This super-senior sloth has reached more than double the typical lifespan of two-toed sloths in the wild which is 20 years and has also far exceeded the standard captive age range of 30 to 40.